Clicky

 PS_Safest College Towns - fact

 However, the concept of safety while in college doesn’t just include on-campus safety but also overall safety in the surrounding area (i.e., off-campus areas).
 Students also live their personal and professional lives outside of the campus, and thus, their feelings of safety when out on the town matter.
-This is true even in the pandemic when many colleges have adopted online formats, if only temporarily, and overall college enrollment has decreased
+This is true even in the pandemic when many colleges have adopted online formats, if only temporarily, and overall college enrollment has decreased.

 The importance of on-campus and off-campus safety cannot be overemphasized.
 Physical safety and mental well-being have close links to academic performance since these result in more concentration and less stress.
 Such is their importance that even perceived safety can make a difference in a student’s college experience!